-A health record is defined in the Data Protection Act 2018 as a record which consists of data concerning health, and has been made by or on behalf of a health professional in connection with the diagnosis, care or treatment of the individual to whom the data relates.
-The health record can be held partially or wholly electronic or on paper.
+A health record (hereafter referred to as 'medical record') is defined in the Data Protection Act 2018 as a record which consists of data concerning health and has been made by or on behalf of a health professional in connection with the diagnosis, care or treatment of the individual to whom the data relates.

-The health record (commonly referred to as the medical record and used hereafter) is the source documentation for the purposes of clinical coding.
-The responsible consultant, or healthcare practitioner, is accountable for the clinical information they provide.
-It must accurately reflect the patient's encounter with the health care provider at a given time.
+It is a medico-legal document and the responsible consultant, or healthcare practitioner, is accountable for the clinical information they record in the medical record.
+It needs to be complete, accurate, relevant, accessible and timely to the patient's encounter with the health care provider at a given time.